Skip to content

 Radhflow has four primitive data types.
 Every port uses one of them.

 Every Table and Record port has a schema.
-Schemas define the fields and their types.
-They are stored as .schema.json files alongside NDJSON data.
+Schemas define the fields and their types using JSON Schema.
+They are stored as .schema.json files alongside the data.

 nodes/read-leads/